nl253/GeneticAlgo/README.md

    returns a number.
 Each candidate is of length `nGenes`.
-The candidates that score the highest will be favoured in the selection and will make it to the next gene pool. (see **FITNESS FUNCTION** section below)
+The candidates that score the highest will be favoured in the selection and will make it to the next gene pool. (see **FITNESS FUNCTION** section below) For multiple objectives (e.g. you want the solution to have more than one property: price, time, quality ...) supply an array of fitness functions.
 3. Choose `dtype`, one of: `"f64" | "f32" | "i32" | "i16" | "i8" | "u32" | "u16" | "u8"` (see **DTYPE** section below)
 4. [EXTRA] You might want a `decode` function as well (see **DECODE FUNCTION** section below).